mighty-gerbils/gerbil/README.md

 # Epilogue

-Gerbil has been my private Scheme for many years, evolved out of a set of common macros that i used across different implementations and eventually a full-blown PLT macro language.
+Gerbil had been my private Scheme for many years, evolved out of a set of common macros that i used across different implementations and eventually a full-blown PLT macro language.
 As such I have had multiple backends that supported the Gerbil dialect, but I have elected to base the canonical version of Gerbil on Gambit.

 At the prompting of some friends (they know who they are), who had seen private versions of Gerbil, I decided to release it in public with a clean bootstrap version that bootstraps on gambit with a precompiled version of the macro system and compiler.
-That means that the system is entirely self-hosted in Gambit.
+That means that the system is entirely self-hosted.

 Gerbil is under continuous use and development.
 The core language has been stable for a while, but we are busy porting